 - sales directors have access to all options.

 To manage these access levels in your WEBDEV sites, all you have to do is include the user groupware in your site.
 In just a few clicks, a standard application can be transformed into an application that manages several access levels.
 This feature can be easily implemented.

 When running the site, the manager will be able to create users (identified by their login and password) and to give them access to some of the site features.

 Remark: The user groupware is available in dynamic WEBDEV sites running on Windows or Linux.
 The user groupware is not available in static, PHP, AWP or Ajax sites.

 How does the user groupware operate ?

-A site that is using the user groupware has two use levels:
+A site that uses user groupware has two use levels: